BECOME A PARTNER

 Pay their team faster: International bank transfers are slow.
 Global payments with digital wallets are a lot quicker.
 If both the sender and the recipient use a digital wallet, the transfer can be completed in an instant.

 With Lano, slow and expensive international transactions are a thing of the past.
-With our Lano Wallet, you can pay your contractors and freelancers in more than 150 countries all over the world.
-Benefit from free local payments and pay invoices in over 50 different currencies – and at the best exchange rates around!
+With our Lano Wallet, you can pay your contractors and freelancers in more than 170 countries all over the world.
+Benefit from free local payments and pay invoices in 28 different currencies - and at the best exchange rates around!

 Simply bring your contractors to our platform to streamline your invoice processing and send mass payments with one single click.
 What’s more, your contractors get a free Lano Wallet as well, which means they will receive their payments even faster and be even more happy to work for you.